nimblehq/ios-templates/.github/wiki/Bitrise.md

 ## Installation
 1. Follow the setup instruction in [`README.md`](https://github.com/nimblehq/ios-templates#readme).
-2. To connect your repository to Bitrise please follow the instruction in this page: [Adding a new app](https://devcenter.bitrise.io/en/getting-started/adding-your-first-app.html).
+2. To connect your repository to Bitrise, please follow the instruction on this page: [Adding a new app](https://devcenter.bitrise.io/en/getting-started/adding-your-first-app.html).
-3. Make sure the option where the `bitrise.yml` locate is set to `Store in-app repository`.
+3. Ensure the option where the `bitrise.yml` is located is set to `Store in-app repository`.
 <p align="center">
   <img src="assets/images/operations/bitrise/Bitrise-YML-Storage-Location.png" alt="Bitrise Store in-app repository" width="600"/>
 </p>

 4. Provide all the required variables and secrets.
-> Final project directory structure
+> The final project directory structure
 ```
 ROOT
 ├── ExampleApp.xcworkspace